 When you have children, this means that your family is growing, and you may need to revisit your estate plan to make sure that your children are included and will receive assets that you want them to inherit.
 If you have a new spouse and they have kids from a previous relationship, then you may want to include your stepchildren in your estate plan as well.
 Technically, stepchildren are not automatically considered when an estate is being handled, unless they are specifically mentioned, so this means you will have to take time to add them if you wish to do so.
 An estate plan can include all of your children, whether they are adopted, biological, or step-children.
 But who you choose to have a portion of your assets after death will be based on your relationship with them.

 #3 Beneficiary Changes

 If there comes a point in life where you want to change who you designated as beneficiaries in the estate plan, you’ll need to do this as soon as possible.
-As a As a Bozeman estate planning attorney from Silverman Law Office, PLLC explains, there are many reasons why you may want to remove a beneficiary.
+As a As an estate planning attorney from Silverman Law Office, PLLC explains, there are many reasons why you may want to remove a beneficiary.
 Perhaps you had a positive relationship with a certain person at one point, but since then you’ve had a falling-out where they are not in your life anymore.
 Another reason to change your beneficiary designations as if a beneficiary passes away, so you have to pick a new beneficiary instead.
 Otherwise, it can cause problems when your estate is being handled, and can prolong the process of asset distribution.

 If you have questions about your estate plan, or other related tasks, consider speaking with a lawyer near you.